tOskr-uk/log-parser/README.md

 ## Observation
 * Many entries can exists sharing the same timer stamp
 * Riposte events are spread of multiple log entries.
-Assumption is the riposte damage imediately follows the riposte event but need to confirm when I get more data.
+Assumption is the riposte damage immediately follows the riposte event but need to confirm when I get more data.